nalej/docs/docs/applications/applications-1.md

 Now that we know how the clusters work, it's time to start deploying applications in the system.
 Let's see how to do this.

+!!! note
-_The CLI responses are shown in text format, which can be obtained adding_ `--output="text"` _to the user options.
-If you need the responses in JSON format, you can get them by adding_ `--output="json"` _at the end of your requests, or as a user option._
+    The CLI responses are shown in text format, which can be obtained adding `--output="text"` to the user options.
+If you need the responses in JSON format, you can get them by adding `--output="json"` at the end of your requests, or as a user option

 ## The Application View